raboof/akka.github.com/community/index.md

   <table class="stats">
   <tr><td>Since Akka version:</td><td>2.3.11</td></tr>
-  <tr><td>Latest Akka version:</td><td>2.4.4</td></tr>
+  <tr><td>Latest Akka version:</td><td>2.4.12</td></tr>
-  <tr><td>Latest Release:</td><td><code>"com.rbmhtechnology" % "eventuate_2.11" % "0.7.1"</code></td></tr>
+  <tr><td>Latest Release:</td><td><code>"com.rbmhtechnology" % "eventuate_2.11" % "0.8"</code></td></tr>
   </table>

-  Eventuate is a toolkit for building applications composed of event-driven and event-sourced services that collaborate by exchanging events over shared event logs.
+  Eventuate is a toolkit for building applications composed of event-driven and event-sourced services that communicate via causally ordered event streams.
 Services can either be co-located on a single node or distributed up to global scale.
 Services can also be replicated with causal consistency and remain available for writes during network partitions.
 Eventuate has a [Java](http://www.oracle.com/technetwork/java/javase/overview/index.html) and [Scala](http://www.scala-lang.org/) API, is written in Scala and built on top of [Akka](http://akka.io), a toolkit for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
 Eventuate

-    - provides event-sourcing abstractions for building stateful services on the command-side and query-side of CQRS-based applications
+    - provides abstractions for building stateful event-sourced services, persistent and in-memory query databases and event processing pipelines
-    - offers services a reliable and partition-tolerant event storage and event-based communication infrastructure that preserves causal ordering
+    - enables services to communicate over a reliable and partition-tolerant event bus with causal event ordering and distribution up to global scale
+    - supports stateful service replication with causal consistency and concurrent state updates with automated and interactive conflict resolution
+    - provides implementations of operation-based CRDTs as specified in [A comprehensive study of Convergent and Commutative Replicated Data Types](http://hal.upmc.fr/file/index/docid/555588/filename/techreport.pdf)
     - supports the development of *always-on* applications by allowing services to be distributed across multiple availability zones (locations)
-    - supports stateful service replication with causal consistency and concurrent state updates with automated and interactive conflict resolution options
-    - supports the implementation of reliable business processes from collaborating services that are tolerant to inter-service network partitions
+    - supports the implementation of reliable business processes from event-driven and command-driven service interactions
-    - supports the aggregation of events from distributed services for updating persistent and in-memory query databases
+    - supports the aggregation of events from distributed services for updating query databases
-    - provides implementations of operation-based CRDTs as specified in [A comprehensive study of Convergent and Commutative Replicated Data Types](http://hal.upmc.fr/file/index/docid/555588/filename/techreport.pdf)
-    - provides adapters to 3rd-party stream processing frameworks for analyzing generated events (planned)
+    - provides adapters to 3rd-party stream processing frameworks for analyzing event streams

-  A comparison to Akka Persistence is given in the [Eventuate FAQs](http://rbmhtechnology.github.io/eventuate/faq.html).
   Find out more in the [project documentation](http://rbmhtechnology.github.io/eventuate/).
 Eventuate binaries are [published](http://rbmhtechnology.github.io/eventuate/download.html) to bintray at the URL `https://dl.bintray.com/rbmhtechnology/maven`.

 * **[CurioDB](https://github.com/stephenmcd/curiodb)**